Todd Sampson

 Todd Sampson is a Canadian-born Australian award-winning documentary-maker and television presenter.
-Prior to his public career, Sampson worked as an advertising executive and from 2015-2025 sat on the Qantas board.
+Prior to his public career, Sampson worked as an advertising executive and from 2015 to 2025 sat on the Qantas board.
 He is best known for being a regular panellist on marketing discussion program Gruen, and has also been a guest host on The Project.
-His choice of t-shirts always spark a trove of controversial discussions post appearance.
+His choice of T-shirts have sparked discussions following his appearances on Gruen.
 Sampson has also created and presented several science documentary series.

 Early life and education

 Sampson was born in Sydney, Nova Scotia, Canada.
 He left Cape Breton Island at age 16, completing his schooling at the Pearson United World College of the Pacific, to which he won a scholarship.
 He then studied economics and biology at Queen's University in Ontario, working as a college counsellor to supplement his income.
 He applied for another international scholarship and went on to complete an M.B.A. at the University of Cape Town.
 He credits a guest lecturer-a creative director from advertising agency Ogilvie & Mather-during his MBA for inspiring him to pursue a career in advertising.